jdersch/PERQemu/PERQemu/Readme.txt

        UserGuide for information about working with PERQemu media files.

     Output/
-        When logging debug output to disk is enabled, those files go here by default.
+        When logging debug output to disk is enabled, log files go here by default.
 When screenshots and printing are implemented, that output will land here too.
 (Output directory is a settable preference.)